princeton-vl/DROID-SLAM/README.md

 }
 ```

-**Initial Code Release:** This repo currently provides a single GPU implementation of our monocular SLAM system.
+**Initial Code Release:** This repo currently provides a single GPU implementation of our monocular, stereo, and RGB-D SLAM systems.
 It currently contains demos, training, and evaluation scripts.

 ## Requirements